Wixonic/WixiLand-Wiki/wiki/complex.md

 {
 	"title": "Complex",
-	"summary": "The complex is a network of 12 shelters originally built to protect humans and certain animals from the Great Cold.
+	"summary": "The Complex is a network of 12 Silos originally built to protect humans and certain animals from the Great Cold.
 After the Derangement, it became home to the Wixies.
-Comprised of Silos connected by Tubes, it was created by the Founders to shield life from the AEON reactor explosion."
+It was created by the Founders to shield life from the AEON reactor explosion."
 }

 <!--METADATA-->